Sports in California: International sports events

-San Diego will host the 2023 World Lacrosse Championship in men's field lacrosse, with San Diego State's Snapdragon Stadium as the main venue and the University of San Diego's Torero Stadium, plus various fields at both universities, also hosting matches.
+San Diego hosted the 2023 World Lacrosse Championship in men's field lacrosse, with San Diego State's Snapdragon Stadium as the main venue and the University of San Diego's Torero Stadium, plus various fields at both universities, also hosting matches.

 Local sports

 Most city municipals house a variety of sports activities.
 The available sports are typically listed on their city websites.
 Additionally, there are a variety of California Sports activities listed on FindSportsNow's California database.

 Motorsports

 California has also long been a hub for motorsports and auto racing.
 The city of Long Beach, as part of the IndyCar Series, hosts the Long Beach Grand Prix every year in the month of April.
 The race that take place in the streets of downtown Long Beach is the longest running major street race held in North America.
 Long Beach has hosted Formula One events there in the past, and also currently hosts an event on the United SportsCar Championship schedule.

-Auto Club Speedway is a speedway in Fontana and currently hosts one NASCAR Cup Series race along with the 2nd-tier Xfinity Series a year.
+Auto Club Speedway was a speedway in Fontana and had hosted NASCAR Cup Series racing along with the 2nd-tier Xfinity Series annually.
 Sonoma Raceway is a multi-purpose facility outside Sonoma, featuring a road course and a drag strip.
 Different versions of the road course are home to a NASCAR event and an IndyCar event.
 The drag strip hosts a yearly NHRA event.
 Mazda Raceway Laguna Seca is a road course near Monterey that currently hosts an ALMS event, a round of the Rolex Sports Car Series and the Rolex Monterey Motorsports Reunion.
 The Auto Club Raceway at Pomona has hosted NHRA drag racing for over 50 years.

-The NASCAR Cup Series holds two races in California, one each at Auto Club Speedway in Fontana (originally named the California Speedway) and at the Sonoma Raceway, formerly Sears Point Raceway.
+The NASCAR Cup Series currently holds two races in California, previously at Auto Club Speedway in Fontana (originally named California Speedway), and currently at Sonoma Raceway, formerly Sears Point Raceway.
+Beginning in 2022, an exhibition race has been held at the Los Angeles Memorial Coliseum on a temporary oval at the beginning of the Cup Series season.
 The IndyCar Series competes every April in the Toyota Grand Prix of Long Beach, through the streets of downtown Long Beach.
 IndyCar also holds an event at Sonoma in the summer.
 The NHRA Drag Racing Series holds three national events in California, as well; two at Auto Club Raceway at Pomona (formerly Pomona Raceway) and at the aforementioned Sonoma Raceway.

 Notable off-road courses include Lake Elsinore Motorsports Park, Glen Helen Raceway and Prairie City State Park.
 Also, the AMA Supercross Series holds several events in stadiums at Californian cities such as Anaheim, Oakland, and San Diego.